nonhermitian/mthree/docs/index.rst

 It is often the case that this linear equation is trivial to solve using LU decomposition, using only modest computing resources.
-However, if the number of unique bitstrings is large, and / or one has very tight memory constraints, then the problem can be solved in a matrix-free manner using a preconditioned iterative linear solution method, e.g. the Generalized minimal residual (GMRES) or biconjugate gradient stabilized (BiCGSTAB) methods.
+However, if the number of unique bitstrings is large, or if you have very tight memory constraints, then the problem can be solved in a matrix-free manner using a preconditioned iterative linear solution method &mdash; for example, the generalized minimal residual (GMRES) or biconjugate gradient stabilized (BiCGSTAB) methods.

-M3 is suitable for problems amenable to using quasi-probabilities such as those formulated in terms of expectation values, or sampling problems where, for example, one is interested in the bit-string with the highest probability.
+M3 is suitable for problems amenable to using quasi-probabilities such as those formulated in terms of expectation values, or sampling problems where, for example, one is interested in the bitstring with the highest probability.
 Quasi-probabilities can be projected onto the nearest probability distribution if true probabilities are desired, but this makes error analysis more difficult.
-M3 works for mid-circuit measurements as well, provided that one is interested in ensemble averages, as opposed to correcting single-shot measurements; it cannot mitigate single-shot measurements used for conditional-gate logic.
+M3 works for mid-circuit measurements as well, provided that you are interested in ensemble averages, as opposed to correcting single-shot measurements; it cannot mitigate single-shot measurements used for conditional-gate logic.

 .. tip:: Not sure where to get started?